paul1956/CareLink/README.md

 02/16/2023

 ## What's New in this release
-New in 3.5.7.25
+New in 3.5.7.27
-- Add support for 1 German TimeZone
+- Rewrite of TimeZone handling code
 - Add additional error messages

 New in 3.5.7.25